 And don’t forget to pop in some bulbs of dwarf daffodils, dwarf tulips, crocuses and any of the other smaller spring-flowering bulbs to double the flower power of your displays.
 Simply underplant the container before you add the plants.

 Bear in mind that plants won’t be growing during cold temperatures, so it’s important to make your containers and baskets look full from the start

 Obviously, you’ll need to make sure that your containers can take the cold weather and are regarded as being cold or frost proof, especially terracotta ones.
 Even plastic pots can be degraded by cold weather, so again, make sure you choose pots that are going to survive any severe cold periods.

-The Elho containers we sell are perfect choices, for example.
+The Elho containers are perfect choices, for example.
 And being available in a range of lovely and even vibrant colours, they’ll add their own pop of colour to your winter displays.

 As plants rarely grow much if at all in cold temperatures, they need less watering and feeding than in summer, so they’re really easy to look after – much easier than summer containers.